shondoe11/anything-dash/README.md

 #### **To-Do:**
 `/anything/todo`
 - Dedicated page for viewing and managing tasks.
-`/anything/todo/:todoId/edit`
+`/anything/todo/new`
+- Dedicated page for starting a new task.
+`/anything/todo/edit`
-- A dedicated route for editing a single todo item.
+- Dedicated page for editing tasks in a list.

 #### **Weather:**
 `/anything/weather`